luisfeliz79/ADFSLoadTesting/README.md

    <b>Credentials</b>
  <br>
    One or more sets of credentials to use for authentication.
 Default is to ask for Credentials.
-   When multiple credentials are specified, the script will choose at random for each authentication.
+   When multiple credentials are specified, the script will choose at random for each authentication.<br>
  <br>
    <b>TLSMode</b>
  <br>